Exploratory Analysis of Unaccompanied Migrant Children Data

 Date of Entry by Sponsor Category

 There are four main sponsor categories: immediate relatives, parent or legal guardians, unrelated adult individuals, and unknown.
 Analyzing the date of entry by sponsor category reveals interesting patterns.
 Immediate relatives and parents or legal guardians consistently account for most sponsors across the years.
-However, we see that there has been a large spike in the number of unrelated adult individuals sponsoring unaccompanied children in recent years.
+However, there has been a large spike in the number of unrelated adult individuals sponsoring unaccompanied children in recent years.

 Regression Analysis of Days Unaccompanied